 Art Hinshaw’s research and teaching interests lie in the field of alternative dispute resolution (ADR), primarily mediation and negotiation.
 His research bridges ADR theory and practice, and his teaching responsibilities include the Lodestar Mediation Clinic and Negotiation among other ADR courses.

 Professor Hinshaw is active in the ADR community having served on several academic and professional committees at the state and national levels.
-Currently, he serves as a member of the ABA's Standing Committee on Mediator Ethical Guidance.
-Additionally, he is a Senior Fellow at the Center for the Study of Dispute Resolution at the University of Missouri School of Law and is a contributor to Indisputably, the ADR Prof Blog.
+Currently, he serves as a member of the ABA's Standing Committee on Mediator Ethical Guidance and is a contributor to Indisputably, the ADR Prof Blog.
 Outside of the ADR realm, Professor Hinshaw is a member of the Arizona Commission on Judicial Conduct.

 Professor Hinshaw joined the College of Law faculty after teaching at the University of Missouri School of Law and at the Washington University School of Law in St. Louis.
 Before his academic career, he practiced law in Kansas City, Missouri.